 The above chart compares the likelihood of developing autism if vaccinated vs unvaccinated children.
 A hazard ratio (95% confidence interval) that straddles zero is statistically insignificant.
 As can be seen, none of the characteristics depicted on the chart were statistically different between vaccinated and unvaccinated subjects.
 There was one exception.
 Females had a hazard ratio of 0.79 with an interval of (0.64-0.97).
 This spread indicates that vaccinated females were less likely to develop autism than their unvaccinated counterparts.
 The authors of the study make little of this finding and it may be just a sport.
 No one is about to argue that vaccination reduces the propensity of children to be autistic.

 The importance of this work is that it should put finis to the view still held by some parents that they are protecting their children by refusing to have them receive the MMR vaccine.
-There is no scientific reason to still hold that there is any association between this vaccine and autism.
+There is no scientific reason to still believe there is any association between this vaccine and autism.
 Is the vaccine free of side effects?
 Of course not, no treatment that works is devoid of unwanted outcomes.
 But the risk benefit ratio of the MMR vaccine is so favorable that all children should receive it.
 Their parents should be assured that allowing their children this preventative treatment is overwhelmingly more likely to have a benefit than it is to cause harm.